 We've created typical wall construction detail drawings to help determine which engineered solution is best for your application.
-For immediate access, visit us www.LondonBoulder.com/ online at: drawings All files are available as PDF and dwg formats.
+For immediate access, visit us online at: www.LondonBoulder.com/ drawings All files are available as PDF and dwg formats.
+The LB42, LB52 and LB60 are the primary blocks for most BIG Block walls.
+All shapes are engineered to fit together for strength and flexibility.